camunda-community-hub/spring-zeebe/README.md

 # Get Started

-Create a new Spring Boot project (e.g. using [Spring initializr](https://start.spring.io/)), or open a pre-existing one you already have.
+Create a new Spring Boot project (e.g. using [Spring initializr](https://start.spring.io/)), or open a pre-existing one you already have, or simply fork our [Camunda Platform 8 Process Solution Template](https://github.com/camunda-community-hub/camunda-8-process-solution-template).

 ## Add Spring Boot Starter to Your Project